Foods that Make Breastfeeding Babies Fussy

 If you’ve recently had a baby and are currently breastfeeding, you may have a ton of questions!
 One of the most common questions about breastfeeding and nutrition is whether or not there are certain foods that make breastfeeding babies fussy.
 While some mommas swear things like spicy foods upset their little one’s tummies, others may not notice a difference.

-In this article, we are going to look at how foods may impact how fussy your baby is and then look at the top five foods commonly known to cause fussiness.
+In this article, we are going to look at how foods may impact your baby.
+We’re also going to look at the top five foods commonly known to cause fussiness.

 There may also be some foods that may change the way your breastmilk tastes making your baby become a bit fussier about eating.

 The key to figuring out what foods upset your little one and which ones don’t is to simply take note of how your baby is acting after you consume a certain food.
 If you see a pattern each time you eat a certain food, there’s a good chance it isn’t settling well with your baby.
-It may also be helpful to keep a food journal as it will make it easier to identify the foods that upset your baby and how soon after you consume them the fussiness starts.
+It may also be helpful to keep a food journal to identify the foods that upset your baby and how soon after you consume them the fussiness starts.

 With that being said, let’s look at some of the most commonly talked about foods that make breastfeeding babies fussy.